chronosphere-info/r_client/README.md

 # chronosphere
 Earth System History Variables

-(Ádám T. Kocsis and Nussaibah Raja-Schoob)
+(Ádám T. Kocsis and Nussaïbah B. Raja)

 The purpose of the 'chronospere' package is to facilitate spatially explicit analyses of deep time paleoenvironmental/paleoecological research.